Georgia Charters Create Alternative Teacher Pipeline

 GaTAPP teachers have to work in charter schools to enter the certification process.
 Prospective students must first have a bachelor’s degree or pass the state teacher certification test, then get hired by a charter school.
 They then earn their certification while working in the school.

 “Each teacher has an Individualized Induction Plan to meet the needs specific to the teacher based on their professional needs, as well as adhering to the mission and vision of the charter school to ensure innovation and educational reform,” said Juli Sergi, GCSA’s director of certification.
-“Each teacher has a candidate support team. comprised of a school-based administrator and mentor, as well as a GCSA program director and program supervisor to support the teacher as they transition through the program.”
+“Each teacher has a candidate support team comprised of a school-based administrator and mentor, as well as a GCSA program director and program supervisor to support the teacher as they transition through the program.”

-GaTAPP trains teachers in the teaching framework and standards outlined by Charlotte Danielson's A Framework for Teaching, which is aligned with a multitude of national and state standards, Sergi said.
-Danielson’s methods are used throughout the country, and often form the basis for teacher evaluations.
+GaTAPP trains teachers in the framework and standards outlined by Charlotte Danielson's A Framework for Teaching, which is aligned with a multitude of national and state standards, Sergi said.
+Danielson’s methods are used throughout the country, and they often form the basis for teacher evaluations.

 Victor Martinez, an eighth grade science teacher at DeKalb PATH Academy, graduated from the program last year.